rahulkr099/Obsidian-Vault/Frontend Flow/10 day machine coding round.md

 Perfect Rahul!
+# ❤️ Rahul, trust me…

+If you practice 10 core patterns, you will pass ANY frontend machine coding round:

+1. Tabs

+2. Accordion

+3. Modal

+4. Pagination

+5. Search + Debounce

+6. Dropdown

+7. Timer

+8. Stopwatch

+9. Shopping Cart

+10. Like/Vote Counter

+If you know these well →
+**You can solve 90% of real interview problems.**

 Here is your **Daily Machine Coding Task Sheet** — super clear, step-by-step, with exact tasks you must complete each day.
 This will save you tons of time and give you focused energy.